Objet:

 - Use a simple text editor.

 I did it the last way for a long time.
-It has the advantage that you will
+It has the advantage that you

 get a very stable and instructive error handling code because it is